Skip to main content

 HIGH PREVALENCE

-Given Bangladesh's riverine geography, fish and seafood are staples in the diet.
-Dried fish (shutki) is a common ingredient in many dishes, and fish sauce is often used as a flavor enhancer.
-Individuals with fish or seafood allergies should be extremely cautious and clearly communicate their allergy ("amar macher allergy ache" - I have a fish allergy) when ordering food.
-Cross-contamination is a significant concern.
+A country threaded with rivers eats a lot of fish and seafood.
+Dried fish (shutki) goes into many dishes, and fish sauce often gets used to deepen flavor.
+Anyone with a fish or seafood allergy should be especially careful and say so when ordering ("amar macher allergy ache" means I have a fish allergy).
+Cross-contamination is a serious concern.

 COMMONLY FOUND IN: